-- 2. There are two options for sharing an image using your Apple mobile device.
-Take a photo and Share existing photo. - To take a photo, tap the i camera button.
-A list of two options will appear-Retake and Use photo.
-If you are not happy with the photo you just took, tap Retake; otherwise, for this exercise, tap Use photo.
+- 2. There are two options on how to share an image in your Android mobile device.
+Take a photo and Share existing photo. - To take a photo, tap the income camera icon.
 Your photo should appear on the text field.

-Say a few words in the field "What's happening?" to describe the image you chose to upload.
+• Say a few words in the field "What's happening?" to describe the image you chose to upload.
+You can change the background color by tapping found at the bottom left of the screen.

-To share an image using the option Share an existing photo, tap this icon.
-This will display all existing photos saved on your Apple mobile device.
-Tap the image that you want to share then tap Add.
+• To share an image using the option Share an existing photo, tap this image TM icon.
+This will display all existing photos saved on your Android mobile device.
+Tap the image that you want to share, then tap Done.